litestar-org/litestar/docs/usage/cli.rst

 info
 ^^^^

-The ``info`` command displays useful information about the selected application and its configuration
+The ``info`` command displays useful information about the selected application and its configuration.

 .. code-block:: shell